 Shannon is currently the Shadow Minister for Rural Economic Development and Rural Broadband, and previously served as the Official Opposition Shadow Minister for Public Safety and Emergency Preparedness, and both as Shadow Minister and deputy critic for Natural Resources.
 She was the Vice Chair of the Standing Committees on Public Safety and National Security, Natural Resources, and the Special Select Standing Committee for Pay Equity.

-In partnership with the Canadian Association of Oilwell Drilling Contractors, and the Quebec Oil and Gas Association and other stakeholders, Shannon tabled an e-petition in the House of Commons which was the most signed e-petition in Canadian history at the time of tabling in support of pipelines arguing that Canada is a world leader in the responsible development of oil and gas resources.
+In partnership with the Canadian Association of Oilwell Drilling Contractors, and the Quebec Oil and Gas Association and other stakeholders, Shannon tabled an e-petition in the House of Commons which was the most signed e-petition in Canadian history - at the time of tabling - in support of pipelines and in support of Canada's position as a world leader in the responsible development of oil and gas resources.

 Shannon has a diverse professional background spanning the private, not for profit, political and public sectors, at both federal and provincial jurisdictions, before being elected.
 After several years in the Oil Sands Business Unit in the Alberta Department of Energy and in the International Offices and Trade Division of Alberta Economic Development, Shannon was a Senior Consultant with Hill + Knowlton Canada where she advocated for clients across the health and pharmaceutical, oil and gas, not for profit and charity, and education sectors.
 Shannon also contributed to a successful initiative for the expansion of energy trades and technology education and apprenticeship training with Government and Community Relations at SAIT Polytechnic.